maxxiimo/the-front-end-manifesto/information-architecting.md

 Before you begin coding though, it's important to take a few preliminary steps.
 What follows are different techniques for gathering all the blocks of information that will ultimately make up the sites story and user experience.

-NOTE: Throughout this process I highly recommend keeping the book "[Don't Make Me Think][]" by Steve Krug nearby as a reference.
+NOTE: I'm going to make the assumption that you have conducted basic client discovery and subject research for your project.
+Also, throughout this process I highly recommend keeping the book "[Don't Make Me Think][]" by Steve Krug nearby as a reference.
 It’s a good read and everything he says is so darn obvious, and all there in one place.

 ### Index Card Exercise